chanyahj/Marketplace/README.md

 Additionally, in the Buyer tab the user can view their wishlist or shopping cart.
 Finally, the user can checkout the items in their cart in the Buyer tab.
 After checkout program closes.

+How to test:
+1) Download files in src
+2) Test with Main.java